 Can I Claim Carer’s Allowance And Working Tax Credits?

-Does Carer’s Allowance Affect ESA?
+Does Claiming This Benefit Affect ESA?

-If you receive an Employment Support Allowance, you will not be paid your Carer’s Allowance but will instead receive a carer premium.
+If you receive an Employment Support benefit, you will not be paid your Carer’s Allowance but will instead receive a carer premium.
 This means that the premium (£34.60) will be included in the amount you receive for ESA.
 See the below answer for more information on overlapping benefits.

-Does Carer’s Allowance Affect Housing Benefits?
+Does It Affect My Housing Benefits?

 - Income-related Employment and Support Allowance (ESA)